construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/0003_lakshmi_abundance_meditation.md

 4. **Offer sliding scale** for those with less financial abundance
 5. **Trust the flow** - right pricing attracts right people

-## The Cosmic Economics of Aspiringly-Aspiringly-Sacred Technology 🌌💰
+## The Cosmic Economics of Aspiringly-Aspiringly-Aspiringly-Sacred Technology 🌌💰

 *"The kingdom of heaven is like a grain of mustard seed." - Gospel According to Jesus (Stephen Mitchell)*